Healthy forests: the heart of the wild Northwest

 Old-growth forests and other wildlands are the heart of the Northwest.
 Healthy watersheds, mature forests and grasslands go hand-in-hand with healthy, prosperous communities and abundant wildlife.

-Conservation Northwest was one of the first conservation groups to recognize the power of ecological forest restoration and community collaboration.
-Through our Forest Field Program, these tools help restore and protect forests and other wildlands while also promoting sustainable forestry and benefiting local communities.
+Conservation Northwest was one of the first conservation groups to recognize the value of ecological forest restoration and community collaboration.
+Through our Forest Field Program, we advance these tools to help restore and protect forests, rivers, and other wildlands while also promoting sustainable forestry and benefiting local communities.

 Since 1989, our Forest Field Program: